 For example, children living in an area with abnormally high iodine concentrations in their drinking water show higher rates of thyroid dysfunction (increased levels of TSH and thyroid antibodies) .

 Overeating is another common cause of thyroid dysfunction.
 A study found that chronic overeating led to an increase in T3 levels over both the short- and long-term (from 3 weeks up to 7 months) .

-Two separate studies have shown that among women, overweight and obese patients have higher TSH levels than normal-weight patients.
-This includes people with higher overall body weight and body mass index (BMI), larger waist size, and higher body fat percentage [50, 49].
+Two separate studies have shown that among women, overweight and obese ones have higher TSH levels than normal-weight patients.
+This includes people with higher overall body weight and body mass index (BMI), larger waist size, and higher body fat percentage [13, 12].

-Another study found that, compared to women with low TSH levels, healthy young women with high TSH levels were found to be twice as likely to have metabolic syndrome (a condition that causes obesity, high blood pressure, and high levels of sugar, fat, and cholesterol in the blood) .
+Another study found that healthy young women with high TSH levels were found to be twice as likely to have metabolic syndrome (a condition that causes obesity, high blood pressure, and high levels of sugar, fat, and cholesterol in the blood) when compared to women with lower TSH levels .

 TSH is involved in the weight of children as well.
 Obese and overweight children have higher TSH levels, and these high levels are linked to increases in cholesterol, fat, and blood pressure .

-Metyrapone (Metopirone), used to treat Cushing’s syndrome, can also increase TSH .
+- Metyrapone (Metopirone), used to treat Cushing’s syndrome .

 - Fatigue

 - Attention issues

 - Dry skin